 These foraging creatures also need fruits in their diet as a necessary element because sweet sugar-rich fruits add carbohydrates to their diet.

 Yes!
 Nuts and walnuts are prime interests of squirrels.
 Keeping the desire fulfilled with body need is important!
 Nuts are among their naturally desired foods.

-Like other opportunistic rodents, bushy tailed tree squirrels also have constantly growing four front teeth so, they don’t wear down from the constant gnawing.
+Like other opportunistic rodents, bushy-tailed tree squirrels also have constantly grown four front teeth so, they don’t wear down from the constant gnawing.

-To prepare for winters, squirrels burry their food in fall as you have seen holes in your yard.
+To prepare for winters, squirrels bury their food in fall as you have seen holes in your yard.

-Among nuts almonds and walnuts are most preferred ones.
+Among nuts almonds and walnuts are the most preferred ones.